 Leadership Conferences Learning doesn't stop when schools close for the summer months.
 Thousands of Texas FFA members attend chapter, district, area and state leadership conferences held across the state each year.
 The Texas FFA Association's approach to leadership development is "learning by doing" through peer instruction.
-Each year, the state's 74 area officers attend the state leadership conference held in early June.
+Each year, the state's 77 area officers attend the state leadership conference held in early June.
 State officers organize the conference and provide the instruction with the goal of equipping area officers to conduct area conferences for district and chapter officers.
 All of the state's ten areas and a number of districts conduct leadership conferences for chapter and/or district officers.
 Several districts hold chapter officer camps.

-The 2016 State Leadership Conference was held at the State Capitol in Austin, June 4-7, 2016
+The 2017 State Leadership Conference was held in San Antonio, TX, June 3-6, 2017

-Leadership Development Conferences In 2013, Texas FFA adopted an overall plan titled the "Leadership Development Continuum," a long-range plan with specific leadership development outcomes for members at different stages of development.
+Leadership Development Conferences In 2013, Texas FFA adopted an overall plan the "Leadership Development Continuum," a long-range plan with specific leadership development outcomes for members at different stages of development.
 To achieve this goal, Texas FFA is developing leadership conference programs for each year of a member's FFA journey.
-Most greenhandlevel conferences are conducted by district and area associations, but Texas FFA provides curricular support for these In 2015-16, Texas FFA is piloting the sophomore-level conference called "Made for Excellence," which focuses on personal development through self-discovery of talents, strengths, interests and character to develop in members the capacity for individual achievement.
+Most greenhand-level conferences are conducted by district and area associations, but Texas FFA provides curricular support for these efforts.
+2015-16, Texas FFA piloted sophomore-level conference called "Made for Excellence," which focuses on personal development through self-discovery of talents, strengths, interests and character to develop in members the capacity for individual achievement.
+In 2016-17, Texas FFA introduced "The Officership Series", a three-part series focused on the more advanced aspects of leadership through service.
+This series is for those who seek a more in-depth analysis of leadership concepts, principles and practices.